holycrap872/til/scons/scons.md

 to see that it was looking for a variable as to whether I used git or svn.
 I then passed in the information via the variable and it proceeded to build.

+Similarly, the stupid thing was failing without any warnings at all other than saying it couldn't find some manual.
+Therefore, after ~30 minutes of digging (thanks cons) I was finally able to figure out why.
+You have to set the offsite flag to true...not sure why.

+It seems a particularly bad design decision to have a build script that big fail silently.
+I don't know who did that, but I'm not real happy with them right now.